junquera/cipher/README.md

 # cipher

 Browser extension for encrypt/decrypt editable fields like emails, pastes, notes...

+Some of them are:

+- WhatsApp

+- Google Keep

+- Pastebin

+- Inbox / Gmail

-## Examples
+## Example

 This is an example at [Pastebin](https://pastebin.com/):